pingcap/docs/quick-start-with-tidb.md

 6. Access the [TiDB Dashboard](/dashboard/dashboard-intro.md) at <http://127.0.0.1:2379/dashboard>.
 The default username is `root`, with an empty password.

-7. Access the TiDB Grafana Web interface at <http://127.0.0.1:3000>.
-The default username and password are `admin`.
+7. Access the Grafana dashboard of TiDB at <http://127.0.0.1:3000>.
+Both the default username and password are `admin`.

 8. (Optional) [Load data to TiFlash](/tiflash/use-tiflash.md) for analysis.